Inflation is a corrosive force that gradually – and sometimes rapidly – eats away at the nominal value of savings and investments.

 Consider this question from the survey: “Imagine that the interest rate on your savings account was 1 percent per year and inflation was 2 percent per year.
 After 1 year, how much would you be able to buy with the money in this account?”

-The question is actually even easier to answer than it first appears.
-To get it right you only have to select among a list of possible choices that includes “less than today,” “more than today,” and “the same as today.”
+The question is even easier to answer than it first appears.
+To get it right you only have to select among a list of possible choices that include “less than today,” “more than today,” and “the same as today.”

 That may be obvious to you.
-But it’s not to everyone.
+But it’s not for everyone.